 For the past several years, we’ve used this summer bucket list Bingo game to help us make summertime memorable.
-This year, though, I wanted to try something new.
-Even though where we live things are starting to open up more, we will probably still be spending a lot more time at home than we have in the past, so I wanted a summer activity plan that was more structured and mostly home-based.
+This year, though, I wanted a summer activity plan that was more structured.

 Creating a weekly schedule with theme days fit the bill.
 My boys are already used to doing school time in the morning, so these hands-on, play-based learning and exploration activities will fit into our existing routine nicely.

 There are TONS of these weekly activity plans online, but none of the plans out there really included everything I wanted.
 So, as usual, I created my own!